oroinc/documentation/user/back-office/products/products/create-simple.rst

 10. In the **Image** section, add a new image to the product by clicking **+Add Image** and then **Choose Image**.
 You can either upload a new image or select the required one from the list of available :ref:`digital assets <digital-assets>` records.

-   Then, select whether to show the image as *main* (the image is used in the product details view), *listing* (the image is shown in the catalog listing), or *additional* (additional product pictures).
-All three categories can be selected at the same time.
+   Then, select whether to show the image as *main* (the image is used in the product details view), *listing* (the image is shown in the catalog listing), or *additional* (additional product pictures displayed in the gallery on the product details page).
+All three categories can be selected at the same time for the main image.
 To remove the image, click the |IcClose| **Delete** icon next to it.

 11. In the **Design** section, select the :ref:`page template <configuration--commerce--design--theme>` from the drop-down.